 From the sky of an almost empty Savannah, we spot three herds of elephants running across Mozambique’s once war-torn plains.
-As always when moving from the city to the wilderness, it is the emptiness that excites me – Africa at her most serene and minimalist.
+As we move from the city to the wilderness, it is the untouched that excites me – Africa at her most genuine.
 But the open vista has never been like this.
 15 years of civil war tore apart one of the densest wildlife populations in Africa, and now, 25 years later, the megafauna is slowly getting back on track.
 Unlike our previous trips to Africa, though, this time we are not looking for the Big Five.
-We travel in Mozambique in search of what lies beneath the surface.
+We travel to Mozambique in search of what lies beneath the surface.
 As our chopper turns from the Bush to the Beach, I’m seduced by 2,500 Km of a dramatic and untouched coastline.
 And then I’m convinced this journey is all about the ocean.I have always been unable to resist taking new challenges.
 Although I’ve had quite a lot experience, diving in different sites in Australia, New Zealand, Indonesia, East Timor and Maldives, I got particularly excited ever since I read about the Pinnacles reef.
 Located 4 km offshore and 12 Km from Ponta do Ouro, in Southern Mozambique, the Pinnacles rise off the ocean floor from 50m to 29m.
 It acts as an oasis drawing fish to the area, attracting large numbers of different species of sharks.
 It’s considered one of the best destinations on earth for diving with the most aggressive sharks in the world.

 It’s 6:30 am on my second day in Ponta do Ouro.
 Max, my better half, and I help to launch our dinghy from the beach into the sea.
 Isaac, our dive instructor from White Pearl, is inside the boat, coordinating the launch along with a tractor that pulls the dinghy on the trailer right to the water’s edge.
 We push.
 And push.
 And push.
 Until the boat turns right around, pointing into the waves.
 We are now heading to the open Ocean.
 There are no other boats around the corner.
 It’s rough, it’s vast, it’s unpredictable.